New street and property naming requests for developers and builders

 Naming a development

-The Council has the responsibility to maintain a Local Land and Property Gazetteer (LLPG) which, at its simplest, is a database of property addresses within Waverley.
+We are responsible for maintaining a Local Land and Property Gazetteer (LLPG) which, at its simplest, is a database of property addresses within Waverley.

 A postal address comprises: